rudikiaz/queue-notify-client/README.md

 Shuffle Queue Notifier is an Electron-based desktop application designed to monitor your World of Warcraft retail folder's **Screenshots** subfolder for newly created `.tga` files.
 When a new file is detected, the application notifies a backend service via a `/notify` endpoint.
 The app also provides registration through a `/register` endpoint and includes a user-friendly Setup interface for managing settings and external integrations.

 > **Note:**
-> The project is currently configured with `nodeIntegration: true` (enabled in `main.js`) for development purposes.
-In production you should switch it off and enable security measures accordingly.
+> For development purposes, the project is currently configured with `nodeIntegration: true` in `main.js`.
+In production, you should disable node integration and enable additional security measures.

 ## Table of Contents